DIDSR/DIDSR-TiGER/Model Weights/README.md

-To recive model weights please send us an email at: arian.arab@fda.hhs.gov
+To receive the model weights please send us an email at: arian.arab@fda.hhs.gov